 This 26,584-acre parcel lies in the heart of Maine’s famed 100-Mile Wilderness region, the land surrounding the northernmost 100 miles of the Appalachian Trail.
 Protecting PRHF has been a high priority for AMC and our friends in the conservation community, it holds special ecological significance as part of the largest contiguous expanse of undeveloped forest in the eastern United States.

 The 100-Mile Wilderness lies in the heart of Maine’s North Woods, a region that features some of the largest areas of undeveloped forests, lakes, and ponds in the United States, and an area of exceptionally high habitat connectivity and resilience to climate change.

-Efforts by AMC to restore aquatic habitat on the property will help to reestablish renowned native brook trout populations and allow Atlantic salmon to return to native spawning grounds in the headwater streams of the West Branch for the first time in nearly two centuries—making it one of the only places in the state where this is possible.
+Efforts by AMC to restore aquatic habitat on the property have helped to reestablish renowned native brook trout populations and allow Atlantic salmon to return to native spawning grounds in the headwater streams of the West Branch for the first time in nearly two centuries—making it one of the only places in the state where this is possible.

-Restorative forestry efforts on the property will position multi-use forestland as the ideal stronghold for ecological resilience and climate adaptability, providing more and higher quality wood certified by the Forest Stewardship Council® (FSC) to local and regional mills while simultaneously improving habitat and doubling carbon sequestration on AMC’s Maine lands.
-Through careful forest management, AMC will leverage its ownership to sustain local economies and keep the land open for public access.
+Responsible forestry efforts on the property position multi-use forestland as the ideal stronghold for ecological resilience and climate adaptability.
+This provides additional, higher quality wood certified by the Forest Stewardship Council® to local and regional mills while simultaneously improving habitat and doubling carbon sequestration on AMC’s Maine lands.
+Through careful forest management, AMC is leveraging its ownership to sustain local economies and keep the land open for public access.